Transformation Models and Scope of Application

-• Position Vector (7-para), Coordinate Frame (7-para): These two methods are commonly known as seven-parameter transformations, or Bursa models, including three translation transformation parameters, three rotation transformation parameters, and one scale change parameter.
-They can be considered as the same model, differing only in the sign convention for rotation defined by different countries.
+• Position Vector (7-para), Coordinate Frame (7-para): These two methods are commonly referred to as the seven-parameter transformation or Bursa model, including three translation parameters, three rotation parameters, and one scale factor.
+They can be considered as one model, with the only difference being the sign convention for rotation defined by different countries.

-• Position Vector (Position Vector Transformation), defined in Europe, where counterclockwise rotation is negative.
+• Position Vector (European definition): Counterclockwise rotation is negative.

-• China_3D_7P (7-para): The 3D seven-parameter transformation model is used for point coordinate transformation between geodetic coordinate systems under different Earth ellipsoid datums.
-It involves three translation parameters, three rotation parameters, one scale change parameter, and accounts for differences in the semi-major axis and flattening of the two Earth ellipsoids corresponding to the coordinate systems.
+• China_3D_7P (7-para): The three-dimensional seven-parameter transformation model is used for point coordinate transformation between geodetic coordinate systems under different earth ellipsoid datums.
+It involves three translation parameters, three rotation parameters, and one scale factor, while also accounting for the differences in the semi-major axis and flattening of the two earth ellipsoids corresponding to the two geodetic coordinate systems.

-• China_2D_7P (7-para): The 2D seven-parameter transformation model is used for point coordinate transformation from geocentric coordinate systems to geodetic coordinate systems under different Earth ellipsoid datums.
-It involves three translation parameters, three rotation parameters, and one scale change parameter.
+• China_2D_7P (7-para): The two-dimensional seven-parameter transformation model is used for point coordinate transformation from a geocentric coordinate system to a geodetic coordinate system under different earth ellipsoid datums.
+It involves three translation parameters, three rotation parameters, and one scale factor.

-• China_2D_4P (4-para): The 2D four-parameter transformation model is used for coordinate transformation between different Gaussian projection planes within local regions.
+• China_2D_4P (4-para): The two-dimensional four-parameter transformation model is used for coordinate transformation between different Gaussian projection planes within a local area.
 It involves two translation parameters, one rotation parameter, and one scale parameter.
-For 3D coordinates, they must first be projected to plane coordinates via Gaussian projection before calculating transformation parameters.
+For three-dimensional coordinates, the coordinates must first be converted to plane coordinates via Gaussian projection before calculating the transformation parameters.

 Scope of Application

-Since the selection of a transformation model is influenced by the coordinate system of control points and the transformation area, users can refer to the scope of application provided in the "Technical Specifications for Geodetic Control Point Coordinate Transformation" and choose the model based on the source data's control point coordinate system and applicable regional range.
+The selection of a transformation model is influenced by the coordinate system of the control points and the transformation area.
+Users can refer to the scope of application of transformation models provided in the "Technical Specification for Geodetic Control Point Coordinate Transformation" and choose the appropriate transformation model based on the coordinate system of the source data control points and the applicable area range of the transformation model.

-• Position Vector (7-para), Coordinate Frame (7-para): Suitable for space rectangular coordinate conversion of control points at provincial and national levels.
+• Position Vector (7-para), Coordinate Frame (7-para): Suitable for space rectangular coordinate transformation of control points at the provincial and national levels.

-• China_3D_7P (7-para): Suitable for coordinate transformation of control points at provincial and national levels with ellipsoidal coverage of 3° or more.
+• China_3D_7P (7-para): Suitable for coordinate transformation of control points at the provincial and national levels with an ellipsoidal surface of 3° or larger.

-• China_2D_7P (7-para): Suitable for coordinate transformation of control points at provincial and national levels with ellipsoidal coverage of 3° or more.
+• China_2D_7P (7-para): Suitable for coordinate transformation of control points at the provincial and national levels with an ellipsoidal surface of 3° or larger.

-• China_2D_4P (4-para): Suitable for planar coordinate transformation of control points in small areas, and for establishing connections between relatively independent planar coordinate systems and the 2000 National Geodetic Coordinate System.
+• China_2D_4P (4-para): Suitable for small-scale planar coordinate transformation of control points and establishing the connection between relatively independent planar coordinate systems and the 2000 National Geodetic Coordinate System.

-The table below shows the selection of coordinate transformation models and scope of application for transforming control points from different coordinate systems to the 2000 National Geodetic Coordinate System:
+The following table shows the selection of coordinate transformation models and their scope of application for transforming control points from different coordinate systems to the 2000 National Geodetic Coordinate System:

 Application Scenarios

-Through SuperMap Desktop, users can convert local coordinate system data to the 2000 National Geodetic Coordinate System without additional plugins, achieving transformation results across different coordinate systems.
+With SuperMap desktop, users can convert data from a local coordinate system to the 2000 National Geodetic Coordinate System without relying on other plugins, achieving transformation results under different coordinate systems.

-Step 1: Transform from the local coordinate system to the common coordinate system: Use the "Reproject Dataset function", select the 2D four-parameter (China_2D_4P) transformation model to convert the local coordinate system to the actual common coordinate system.
+• Step 1: Convert the local coordinate system to the common coordinate system: Use the "Reproject Dataset" function, select the two-dimensional four-parameter (China_2D_4P) transformation model, and convert the local coordinate system to the actual common coordinate system.

-Step 2: Transform from the common coordinate system to the 2000 National Geodetic Coordinate System: Use "Calculate Transformation Model Parameters" to compute transformation parameters, then use "Reproject Dataset function", select transformation models such as 2D seven-parameter (China_2D_7P), 3D seven-parameter (China_3D_7P), or Coordinate Frame to achieve the conversion.
+Step 2: Convert the common coordinate system to the 2000 National Geodetic Coordinate System: Use the "Calculate Transformation Model Parameters" function to calculate the transformation parameters, then use the "Reproject Dataset" function, selecting transformation models such as two-dimensional seven-parameter (China_2D_7P), three-dimensional seven-parameter (China_3D_7P), or Coordinate Frame, to achieve the conversion from the common coordinate system to the 2000 National Geodetic Coordinate System.

-• If the local coordinate system is based on a true coordinate system within a projection zone, it can be directly converted to the 2000 National Geodetic Coordinate System using Step 2 above.
+• If the local coordinate system is based on a real coordinate system within a certain projection zone, it can be directly converted to the 2000 National Geodetic Coordinate System using Step 2 above.

 Model Expressions